Facing a Facing

 |Turn interfacing to the inside and fuse in place.|

 8. Attach the facing to the garment and tack in place at the seams where necessary.

 |When using a patterned sheer fabric, use plain organza for facings and interfacings.|

-Posted on Feb 7th, 2011 in sewing, garment construction, how-to, fundamentals, edge, interfacing, facing
+Posted on Feb 7th, 2011 in sewing, garment construction, All How-To, fundamentals, edge, interfacing, facing